hydrusnetwork/hydrus/docs/developer_api.md

 This now primarily uses [The Services Object](#services_object).

 !!! note
-    If you do the request and look at the actual response, you will see a lot more data under different keys--this is deprecated, and will be deleted in 2024.
-If you use the old structure, please move over!
+    If you do the request and look at the actual response, you will see a lot more data under different keys.
+This call has evolved a bunch over the years, and I never had the heart to properly deprecate and delete things (it would break an old script).

 ### **GET `/get_service_rating_svg`** { id="get_service_rating_svg" }